Benedict Cumberbatch: Film

-In 2006, Cumberbatch played late 18th/early 19th century British parliamentarian William Pitt the Younger in Amazing Grace, a role that garnered him a nomination for the London Film Critics Circle "British Breakthrough Acting Award".
-In Atonement (2007), Cumberbatch played what The Guardian called one of his "small parts in big films", and came to the attention of Sue Vertue and Stephen Moffat, who would later cast him in Sherlock.
-In 2008 he had a supporting role in The Other Boleyn Girl, and the next year he appeared in the Charles Darwin biographical film Creation as Darwin's friend Joseph Hooker.
+The 2006 film Starter for 10 has been credited with helping launch Cumberbatch's big-screen career.
+Also in 2006, Cumberbatch played late 18th/early 19th century British parliamentarian William Pitt the Younger in Amazing Grace, a role that garnered him a nomination for the London Film Critics Circle "British Breakthrough Acting Award".
+In Atonement (2007), Cumberbatch played what The Guardian called one of his "small parts in big films", and came to the attention of Sue Vertue and Steven Moffat, who would later cast him in Sherlock.
+In 2008, he had a supporting role in The Other Boleyn Girl, and the next year he appeared in the Charles Darwin biographical film Creation as Darwin's friend Joseph Hooker.
 In 2010, he appeared in The Whistleblower as well as Four Lions.
 He portrayed Peter Guillam, George Smiley's right-hand man, in the 2011 adaptation of the John le Carré novel Tinker Tailor Soldier Spy.
 The film was directed by Tomas Alfredson and featured Gary Oldman and Colin Firth.
-Cumberbatch played Major Jamie Stewart in Steven Spielberg's War Horse in 2011.
+Cumberbatch played Major Jamie Stewart in Steven Spielberg's War Horse from DreamWorks Pictures in 2011.

 In 2012, Cumberbatch provided the voice and motion-capture for both Smaug the Dragon and the Necromancer in An Unexpected Journey, the first instalment of The Hobbit series based on the novel of the same name by J. R. R. Tolkien.
 He reprised his roles as Smaug and the Necromancer for The Desolation of Smaug (2013) and The Battle of the Five Armies (2014).
 For the motion-capture aspect of the films, he used a suit and facial markers to highlight the dragon's expressions and movements.
 Cumberbatch told Total Film "You just have to lose your shit on a carpeted floor, in a place that looks a little bit like a mundane government building.
 It was just me as well, with four static cameras and all the sensors."

 In 2013, Cumberbatch appeared in J. J. Abrams' sequel, Star Trek Into Darkness, as Khan, the film's antagonist.
 Three of the four films he featured in during the second half of 2013 premiered at the Toronto International Film Festival: The Fifth Estate, in which he played WikiLeaks founder Julian Assange, 12 Years a Slave, in which he played William Prince Ford, a slave owner, and August: Osage County, in which he played Charles Aiken.
 For the official soundtrack of the latter film, he recorded a song titled "Can't Keep it Inside".